shayne-snap/WayLog/README.md

 - All data processing happens entirely on your devices.
 - Your chat history is saved directly to your workspace's `.waylog` folder, giving you full control over your data.

+## 🤝 Contributing

+We welcome contributions from the community!
+Whether you want to:
+- Report a bug
+- Suggest a new feature
+- Add support for a new AI assistant
+- Improve documentation

+Please check out our [Contributing Guide](CONTRIBUTING.md) to get started.

+## 📄 License

+This project is licensed under the **MIT License** - see the [LICENSE](LICENSE) file for details.

+Copyright (c) 2025 WayLog Contributors

 ---

 **Enjoy coding with zero memory loss.**